A LITTLE CLARITY

 What is Corporate Welfare?

-Corporate welfare means services, benefits and payments that a company recognises to its employees with the purpose of improving their private life and work performance.
+Corporate Welfare means the complex of services, services and services that a company recognizes to its employees with the aim of improving their private life and work performance.

-The benefit underpinned by a good corporate welfare programme is seven times greater than the economic benefit because the company transmits attention to its people, increasing the sense of belonging to the business community.
+The benefit of a good corporate welfare program is seven times greater than the economic benefit because the company transmits attention to its people fueling engagement.

 SOURCES